-- 1. The restraining line for the offensive team shall be its 15-yard line - 2.
-The restraining line for the receiving team shall be the mid-field line.
+- 1. The restraining line for the offensive team shall be its 22-yard line - 2.
+The restraining line for the receiving team shall be its 22-yard line.

 ARTICLE 3.
 FORMATION.
 When the ball is passed on a free kick pass down: